-These additional soil assessment actions are recommended to complete the evaluation of surface soils (0-6 in. depth) at the Haaheo Elementary school site:
+These additional soil assessment actions are recommended to complete the evaluation of surface soils (0-6 in. depth) at the Laupahoehoe High & Elementary school:

-1. Further investigation of pre-1978 building perimeters is recommended for the determination of lead concentrations in surface soils.
-Chlordane was not detected in the only building sample, but its presence on campus cannot be ruled out considering that most of the school was constructed prior to the 1988 EPA ban of chlordane; therefore, chlordane analysis is recommended for pre-1988 building perimeter samples.
+1. Further investigation of pre-1978 building perimeters is recommended for the determination of lead concentrations in surface soils within 5 ft of building perimeters.
+Chlordane was detected at low levels in one building sample, and the school was constructed prior to the 1988 EPA ban of chlordane; therefore, chlordane analysis is recommended for building perimeter samples.
 Priority should be given to those buildings perimeters that are within or near a high activity area.
-Given the observed arsenic concentrations, arsenic analysis is not recommended.
+Based on one elevated arsenic reading (ID 4) during the XRF screening, arsenic analysis is recommended along with lead and OCPs for building perimeter samples.